aceyunuss/simple-web-article/README.md

 # simple-web-article
-Simple web article created with codeigniter 3
+Simple web article created with codeigniter 3 and bootflat template